cgs-earth/ref_pws/README.md

 ## How to contribute

 This is a moderated repository.
 Any user may open a pull request, submitting a `.geojson` file named `{pwsid}.geojson` to the appropriate state `contribution/{state-code}` directory.
-The file should be formatted as in this [example](https://github.com/cgs-earth/national-cws-boundary-update/blob/main/contribution/MA/MA3035000.geojson), with 3 fields:
+The file should be formatted as in this [example](https://github.com/cgs-earth/national-cws-boundary-update/blob/main/contribution/MA/MA3035000.geojson), with 6 fields:

 * `pwsid` as {2-letter-state-code}{pwsid number} e.g. `MA3035000`
 * `name`, the name of the water system e.g. `Boston Water and Sewer Service Commission`
 * `source_url`, a URL detailing the dataset or organization where the information came from, if available
 * `contact_email`, the email address for the person providing the file
+* `source_date`, the date that the contributed data was last updated
+* `contribution_date`, the date that the data was contributed